Refunds and returns

 Don't lose or throw out the goods

-You need to return the product to the seller to get a refund, so don't throw it away or destroy it.
+You need to return the product to the business to get a refund, so don't throw it away or destroy it.

 Take care of the goods